-As I pointed out yesterday, every time we are on the phone with someone we are making an impression that impacts how we viewed.
-Chelsea Greenwood—owner of a 1.4 billion-dollar marketing firm—said, “You are your own brand whether you like it or not.
+As I pointed out yesterday, every time we are on the phone with someone we are making an impression that impacts how we are viewed.
+Chelsea Greenwood, owner of a 1.4 billion-dollar marketing firm, said, “You are your own brand whether you like it or not.
 And every experience has a lasting impression.”

 6. Speak With a Confident Tone—Whether you realize it or not, you are presenting your personal brand every time you have a conversation with someone.
 If you want to brand yourself as a self-assured professional, then you need to sound confident but not so confident that you sound arrogant.

 Before people will buy anything you have to offer, they must first buy you, and they won’t buy you if you don’t present yourself as a confident person.
 If you want to move up the pay scale in your career, you must be a person who presents yourself as being self-assured, yet humble.

 Think of the most successful people you know and consider how their confidence is subtly conveyed in their oral communications.
 Then compare how they sound to the people you know who are not successful.
 I’m confident you’ll recognize the difference.

 7. The “Two Second” Rule—Yesterday, I had a phone conversation with a man who did not let me finish my sentences.
 He constantly interrupted me and interjected his thoughts about what I was saying.
 Needless to say, I was annoyed and completely turned off.

 You should never interrupt people when you are speaking with them in person, and this holds true for telephone conversations as well.
 When you are on the phone with people, show them the respect and common courtesy of letting them finish what they are saying before responding.